Bubbleplop/bASCIImation/README.md

 Hi there,

 this repository represents my earliest attempt in scripting with bash, and programming at all.
-So if there're a few things over the top, it's because I'm just wanted to try something new. (like using github)
+So if there're a few things over the top, it's because I just wanted to try something new. (like using github)

 I intendet it as a terminal intro, when you ssh into a server, for example.